Skip to content

-Luckily, I previously planned a week on the beach with friends.
+Respite from the weather came during a beach week with friends.
 I pledged a daily run.
-The cool and the rain followed me to the coast, but I made progress in my training.
-Upon my return, I plugged away with short runs, still falling behind my intended training schedule.
+Chill and rain followed me to the coast, but persistence meant progress.
+Upon my return, I plugged away with short runs, but fell far behind my intended training schedule.

 Off we went.
-I focused on being the tortoise rather than the hare.
-I paid attention to the blue of the sky and the green of the grass.
-I looked for birds.
-I paced myself behind other runners.
-I allowed myself an occasional thirty second walk break.
+I focus on being the tortoise rather than hare.
+I redirect my gaze to the blue of the sky and the green of the grass.
+I look for birds.
+I pace myself behind other runners who don’t appear to be racing.
+I allow myself an occasional thirty second walk break.

-By the time I hit the half way mark I could no longer hear any runners behind me.
-Soon a man on a bicycle came from the opposite direction on the trail to check to see if any runners were still out.
-I wanted to shout out an apology but I didn’t have the breath.
+By the time I hit the halfway mark, I no longer hear any runners behind me.
+Soon I see only a handful ahead.
+A smiling man on a bicycle approaches on the trail from the opposite direction.
+“Just checking for any runners still out,” he smiles.

-A few yards from the finish line I recognized my friends Rick and Mark.
-Avid runners, they had long ago finished but hung around to cheer me as the third to the last to finish.
+As I reach the final mile, a lump rises in my throat.
+I muster a nod and wave of thanks to the clapping volunteers.
+A few yards from the finish line, I recognize my friends Rick and Mark.
+Avid athletes, they’d long ago finished but hung around to cheer me as the third to the last to finish.

 One hour.
 Five minutes.
 Goal met.